Helsinki, Suomi.........Natural and Cultural

 Back out in the rain we took a quick walk down Aleksanterinaktu (better known as Aleksi) to the statue of the The Three Smiths.
 This is a bronze statue of three naked men working on an anvil.
 It seemed way to dangerous for us.
 Then to once again retreat from the rain we headed to the Ateneum, Finland’s National Gallery of Art.
 Their collection of Finish art is impressive.
 For dinner, Rob was able to try reindeer.
 It was very good.

 The next morning we headed out early to get in the rest of the souvenir shopping done and see some more of the city.
 After a nice lunch we went for a nature hike in Nuuksio .
 It is about 40 km northeast of Helsinki.
 Nuuksio is a nature preserve established in 1994.
-Even though Finland is covered in woods, an old forest is rare because of the heavy logging industry.

 Our guide was very amusing.
 She was disappointed to learn there was no bathroom on the bus as she had to rush from her last tour.
 Being a true Finnish woman she simply headed to the woods when we got to our destination.
 The walk was so beautiful.
 We saw wild berries and flowers.
 Some of our fellow walkers ate the berries, but we were a little wary.
 The lake we came to was fantastic.
 We learned that swans are not a popular bird in Finland, because they take people to death in Finnish folklore.
 At the end of the walk we went to a traditional lodge and had tea and Finnish coffee cake.